ayomidetobi/DMS-web/readme.md

 - **API Downtime:** Backend API unavailability can disrupt the user experience.
 - **Security Risks:** Potential vulnerabilities due to sensitive document data.
-- **Competition:** Similar applications in the market may reduce the adoption rate.

 ## Contributing